zambranoasto/PPAV11_2026/README.md

 This study aimed to identify a reproducible protein biomarker signature using publicly available CSF proteomic datasets and to perform a head-to-head comparison of our signature against published proteomic panels to rigorously assess the stability of their diagnostic and prognostic performance across independent cohorts.

 ## Content
+1. Principal component analysis
+2. Boxplots for protein abundance
-1. ROC curve analysis for diagnosis: cross-validation model for SomaScan-derived data
+3. ROC curve analysis for diagnosis: cross-validation model for SomaScan-derived data
-2. ROC curve analysis for diagnosis: independent training and testing for LC-MS/MS-derived data
+4. ROC curve analysis for diagnosis: independent training and testing for LC-MS/MS-derived data
-3. Hazard models for prognosis
+5. Hazard models for prognosis
-4. LIMMA analysis for correlation of protein abundance and clinical variables
+6. LIMMA analysis for correlation of protein abundance and clinical variables
-5. Functional enrichment and pathway analysis
+7. Functional enrichment and pathway analysis

 ## Data
 The proteomics data used in this study are available at: